Tandoori Chai (Kulhad Chai)

-Tandoori Chai (Kulhad Chai) is a delicious twist on regular tea where Masala Chai is smoked by pouring it into a hot kulhad (clay mug).
-Here is how to make it at home (gluten-free, vegetarian).
+Tandoori Chai (Kulhad Chai) is a delicious twist on regular tea.
+Masala Chai is smoked by pouring it into a hot kulhad (clay mug).
+Here is how to make it at home.

-Tandoori Chai (Kulhad Chai) is your same old Masala Chai with a twist, that gives it a nice earthy and smoky flavor making it even more amazing.
+Tandoori Chai (Kulhad Chai) is the same old Masala Chai with a twist.
+This twist gives it a nice earthy and smoky flavor, making it even more amazing.
 You can serve this quirky chai to your guests and surprise them with its unique clay pot flavor.

-Tandoori Chai is actually a very traditional way of making tea which was almost forgotten.
-A cafe in Pune brought the method back into practice and soon it became an internet sensation.
+Tandoori Chai is actually a very traditional way of making tea that was almost forgotten.
+A cafe in Pune brought the method back into practice, and soon, it became an internet sensation.

-It is traditionally made by warming the kulhad (clay mugs) in a tandoor until they are red hot and then pouring the masala chai in them, hence the name Tandoori Chai.
-The tea froth vigorously like a volcano once poured into the hot kulhad and gets infused with the smoky flavor in the process.
+It is traditionally made by warming the kulhad (clay mugs) in a tandoor until they are red hot and then pouring the masala chai in them, hence the name.
+Once poured into the hot kulhad, the tea froths vigorously like a volcano and gets infused with a smoky flavor.

-It is a great beverage to make on rainy or cold days when you are craving something warm and soothing.
+It is a great beverage to make on rainy or cold days when craving something warm and soothing.

-I have mentioned a basic recipe to make tea in the recipe card, but you can make the chai however you like it.
-It’s the smoking process that is important in this recipe.
+The recipe card includes a basic recipe for tea, but you can make the chai however you like it.
+The smoking process is important in this recipe.

-This recipe is vegetarian and gluten-free.
-You can make it vegan too.
-You can also double or triple the recipe as per your requirement.
+This tandoori chai recipe is vegetarian and gluten-free.
+You can also make it vegan.

 Ingredients

 Milk – Use whole milk (full-fat milk) for the best flavor.
-Having said that, skim, low fat or plant-based milk also works.
+Skim, low-fat, or plant-based milk also works.

-Chai Masala Powder – Make Chai Masala Powder at home or buy a packet.
-Homemade is much much better though.
+Chai Masala Powder – You can make Chai Masala Powder at home or buy a packet.
+Homemade is much, much better, though.

 You can also add ginger and tulsi leaves to the chai.
 Check out my detailed Masala Chai recipe to make the best Indian tea ever.

-The most important thing that you will need is clay pots or as they are called Kulhad in the local language.
+The most important thing you will need to make tandoori tea is clay pots (Kulhad).
 You can find these at any pottery store near you or even online.

 Make The Tea